The Shift-P2 is a sophisticated RPM engine gauge, designed to be used in your peripheral vision.

 Wiring & Compatibility

-The Shift-P2 is designed to be compatible with a range of ignition systems.
+The Shift-P2 is designed to be compatible with a wide range of ignition systems.

 Modern vehicles with coil-on-plug (including those with CAN Bus).